n1k0/nicolas.perriault.net/pages/code/2013/functional-javascript-for-crawling-the-web.md

 I've been giving JavaScript & [CasperJS] training sessions lately, and was amazed how few people are aware of the [Functional Programming] capabilities of JavaScript.
-Many of them couldn't see obvious usage of them for Web development, which is a bit of a shame if you ask me.
+Many couldn't see obvious usage of these in Web development, which is a bit of a shame if you ask me.

 Let's take things like `map` and `reduce` from the `Array` prototype: